 European Space Camp is a one-of-a-kind summer programme held at Andøya Space in Northern Norway, where 24 students come together to design, build, and launch a real sounding rocket.
 Over the course of a week, participants dive deep into rocket physics, flight modelling, telemetry, and payload construction—gaining practical experience rarely accessible to students at this age.
 Beyond the labs, the camp offers unforgettable moments: swimming under the midnight sun, hiking to the ALOMAR research station, and bonding with peers from across the globe.
+Applicants should have a strong interest in science, particularly physics and space-related topics, and possess a high school–level background in physics and mathematics.
+The camp is not open to university students already studying engineering or physics.
+Since all activities are conducted in English, fluency in the language is essential for participation.

 At European Space Camp, the academic programme is centred around a real rocket launch campaign, giving students hands-on experience in fields like payload design, telemetry, flight modelling, and sensor experiments.
 Expert-led lectures from top European scientists deepen understanding in physics, engineering, and atmospheric science, while teamwork in specialised groups ensures students apply their learning in a practical, collaborative environment.